joshdewhurst/hand-of-zeus/README.md

 ![picture of Zues](https://i.pinimg.com/originals/a0/9b/f2/a09bf213e173fd54848d3e17ecd127a2.jpg)
 ---
-Hand of Zues will be a C++ database management system.
+Hand of Zues is a C++ management system.
 Zues, the admin, is able to perform different oporations to change the systems' data.
 C++ libraries will be used to track operations that create a new entry, delete an entry, or edit an entry within the database.
 The user will also be able to edit their username and password.

 ---
 ## Installation Instruction